 6. Additional Resources for Online Safety

-By following these steps and staying alert to potential scams, you can keep your Crowdfunder account and personal information secure while focusing on achieving your fundraising goals.
+By following these steps and staying alert to potential scams, you can keep your Crowdfunder account and personal information safe while focusing on reaching your fundraising goals.
+Sharing your Crowdfunder project and engaging with your network is a critical part of your fundraising success, and we’re here to help ensure you do so securely and effectively.